 Making changes at the end of a development project is not only too late for security, it gets also more costly the later such changes are introduced, especially when the application is already deployed.
-Considering the application during its whole life-cycle, an application has running costs of roughly 15%-20% of the initial application development project costs just for operation and maintenance per year.
-Addional security changes add up and having some serious changes might even require to start a dedicated change project.
+An application has running costs of roughly 15%-20% of the initial application development project costs just for operation and maintenance per year.
+It would therefore be better to calculate cost/benefit for the whole life-cycle.
+Additional security changes add up cost and some serious IT changes might even require to start a dedicated change project.
 You get the picture.

-The best approach for cyber security is to cover security during the whole application life-cycle end-to-end; which starts during the development project and covers also operations from deployment until and including decommission.
-This simply is TCO (total cost of ownership) and applies regardless of delivered functionalities or development methodologies like waterfall or agile type.
-However, the intent of specifically including some notorious non-functional requirements such as IT Security can be caught with one recent simple slogan: “DevSecOps”.
+The best approach for cyber security is to cover security during the whole application life-cycle end-to-end.
+It begins at the very start of the development project, covers all operation cost and should also include decommission efforts.
+This is expressed as TCO (total cost of ownership) and applies regardless of delivered functionalities, or development methodologies.
+The intent of specifically including some notoriously difficult non-functional requirements such as IT Security can be caught with two simple but powerful slogans: “Shift Left” and “DevSecOps”.

 Does everyone now need to become a security professional?

-Better web application security requires a paradigm shift, especially in countries like Japan, where IT Security is traditionally left to network operations or infrastructure departments.
+Better application security requires a paradigm shift, especially in countries or areas, where IT Security is traditionally left to network operations or infrastructure departments.

-- Application security is by far the widest area in IT Security and some parts of it are complex and require IT Security professional level know-how in order to do it correctly.
+- Application security is by far the widest area in IT Security and some parts of it are complex and require professional level of IT Security know-how in order to do it correctly.